Evolution of temporal coherence in confined polariton condensates

-where $I(t)$ is the emission intensity at time t and $\langle..\rangle$ means time averaging.
-For the photon statistics measurements, we use a Hanbury-Brown and Twiss configuration with two avalanche photodiodes having a time resolution of 400 ps each~\cite{Deng2002,Kasprzak2008corr,Rahimi-Iman2012}.
-The light emitted from the sample is filtered by a monochromator with a resolution of 0.2 meV to avoid errors caused by interaction with higher-energy states, special care has been taken to only measure the photons emitted around the energy of the ground state through the use of a spectrometer.
+where $I(t)$ is the emission intensity at time t, and $\langle..\rangle$ reads time averaging.
+For the photon statistics measurements, we use a Hanbury Brown and Twiss configuration with two avalanche photodiodes for single photon counting~\cite{Deng2002,Kasprzak2008corr,Rahimi-Iman2012}.
+The light emitted from the sample is filtered by a monochromator with a nominal resolution of 0.2 meV.
+To avoid errors caused by interaction with higher-energy states, special care has been taken to only measure the photons emitted around the energy of the ground state through the use of a spectrometer.

-Figure \ref{Fig4}(a) shows a zoom onto the $\tau=0$ peak for the planar sample (black) and the pillar sample (red) far above ($10.5*P_{th}$) threshold.
-The difference in height of the $\tau=0$ peak visualizes the difference in the $g^{(2)}$ value.
-The inset shows the corresponding normalized $g^{(2)}$ measurements.
-The data has been normalized to the average of the side peaks.
-Figure \ref{Fig4}(b) analogously shows the same behaviour for $5$K (red) and $40$K (black) measured on the pillar sample.
-The inset clearly shows a $g^{(2)}$ value bigger than $1$ for both measurements.
+Figure \ref{Fig2}(a) shows the $g^{(2)}(\tau)$ measurements for the planar sample and the smallest investigated pillar (6 $\mu$m).
+The difference in height of the $\tau=0$ peaks illustrates the difference in the $g^{(2)}(0)$ value at $P=7 P_{th}$.
+The data has been normalized to the average of the side peak emission.

-Figure~\ref{Fig4}(c) shows the power dependence of $g^{(2)}(0)$ in the planar microcavity and the pillar structure for a detuning of $\Delta(5K)=-8.5\pm0.5meV$.
-Below threshold one would expect $g^{(2)}(0) = 2$ for thermal emission.
-Since the temporal resolution of the measurements exceeds the temporal correlation time of the emitter this can not be resolved leading to $g^{(2)}(0) = 1$ \cite{Ulrich2007, Wiersig2009}.
-The increase of the central peak around $\tau = 0$ at the threshold can be attributed to an enhanced two-photon emission probability and indicates that a fully coherent state is not yet formed.
-Far above threshold the system has reached a coherent state represented by $g^{(2)}(0) = 1$.
-To estimate the actual value of $g^{(2)}(0)=N_0/\bar{N}_S$, the integrated intensity of the $\tau=0$ peak, $N_0$, is divided by the average intensity of the $\tau \neq 0$ peak, $\bar{N}_S=N_s/n$, where $n$ is the number of side peaks and $N_s$ is the integrated side peak intensity.
+The increase of the central peak around $\tau = 0$ at and above threshold can be attributed to an enhanced $n>2$-photon emission probability, and indicates that a fully coherent state is not yet formed.
+To estimate the actual value of $g^{(2)}(0)=N_0/\bar{N}_S$, the integrated intensity of the $\tau=0$ peak, defined as $N_0$, is divided by the average intensity of the $\tau \neq 0$ peaks, $\bar{N}_S=N_s/n$, where $n$ is the number of side peaks and $N_s$ is the integrated side peak intensity.